mwarzynski/uw_matrix_multiplication/README.md

 # Communication-Avoiding Parallel Sparse-Dense Matrix Multiplication
 The MPI Programming Assignment.

+Project was executed on Cray XC40 supercomputer called **Okeanos** (https://kdm.icm.edu.pl/kdm/Okeanos/en).
+It is composed of 1084 computing nodes.
+Each of the node has 24 Intel Xeon CPU cores (x86_64 architecture, code name *Haswell*) with a 2-way Hyper Threading.
+Nodes are connected with a Cray Aries Network, with a Dragonfly topology.

 ## Introduction

 As in a typical supercomputer communication takes orders of magnitude more time than computation, there is a growing new field in high-performance algorithms: communication-avoidance.
 These algorithms trade communication for redundant computation or increased memory usage.